 IAPP Program Details

-• Length of Program: The program lasts for one year and includes a one-week study tour to the focus country.
+The IAPP program typically lasts for one year and includes a one-week study tour to the focus country.

 Five Core IAPP Services

-2. Expert advice and guidance on developing or expanding a strategic plan for partnerships with institutions in the focus country by a member of the IAPP Advisory Board and IIE staff.
+- Expert advice and guidance on developing or expanding a strategic plan for partnerships with the focus country by one of the members of the IAPP Advisory Group and IIE staff in the U.S. and the focus country.

-3. A study tour to the focus country that includes visits to select higher education institutions, U.S. embassy, EducationUSA centers, the Fulbright Commission, and other educational exchange organizations.
+- A week-long study tour to the focus country that will include visits to select higher education institutions, U.S. embassy, EducationUSA centers, the Fulbright Commission, and other educational exchange organizations.
 All in-country expenses for one representative from each institution will be covered as part of the program fees.
 Participants are responsible for covering their international airfare.

-5. A suite of information resources on the higher education system in the focus country, and other related IIE publications and policy research reports.
+- A suite of information resources on the higher education systems in the focus country, and IIE publications and policy research reports.

 For information about the International Academic Partnership Program, please contact email@example.com.